jrocharodrigues/sipamos/README.md

 sipamos
 =======

-Simple python script that makes a call, plays a wave and disconnects using pjsip pythion lib
+Simple python script that makes a call, plays a wave and disconnects using pjsip pythion lib (http://www.pjsip.org/).

+Requires the installation of the pjsip lib and pjsua python module.
+For more info on how to do that go to : http://trac.pjsip.org/repos/wiki/Python_SIP/Build_Install

 Just edit sipamos.py to change your sip account settings and the destination number and run the script.